mkumar183/my-diaries/01 - Diary Profession/reinventing-youself/Strength.md.md

 **Strength**: What do you think leads you to your successes ?

+- Learning attitude
+- Customer/Business focus (why are we doing what are we doing ?)
 - Strategic Thinking: Thinking far ahead months and start taking incremental steps towards it consistently and gain success.
-Examples:
-	- Invalid Bugs, Support Forum and Organizing teams by Components.
-	- Serverless Architecture and Introducing batch for reporting in kickboard
+Examples: - Invalid Bugs, Support Forum and Organizing teams by Components. - Serverless Architecture and Introducing batch for reporting in kickboard
 - Technology agnostic Understanding of how things work in technology:
 	- e.g. APIs, decoupled architectures, System design,
 - Volatility based mindset: